ticketmaster/react-native-ticketmaster-ignite/README.md

 return <TicketsSdkEmbedded style={{ height: '100%' }} renderTimeDelay={500}/>;
 ```

-⚠️  Please note that `style` and `renderTimeDelay` are props only used on ios.
+⚠️  Please note that `style` and `renderTimeDelay` props only affect iOS.

-The Android implementation is always as simple as this:
+The Android implementation can be as simple as the below:

 ```typescript